 Public Transportation (1.5 hours): Even though LaGuardia is technically the closest airport to Manhattan, there is no direct train between Manhattan and LaGuardia, as such you will need to use the bus and AirTrain.
 I must admit, having to take the bus adds a level of stress when getting from NYC to the airport, which is why I don’t prefer taking public transportation to LaGuardia.

-Getting to New York City from LGA airport: Upon leaving the terminal, take the Q70 bus to the subway station at Jackson Heights-Roosevelt Ave.
+Getting to New York City from LGA airport: Upon leaving the terminal, take the Q70 bus (which is free, and runs approximately every 10 minutes) to the subway station at Jackson Heights-Roosevelt Ave.
 At the Jackson Heights-Roosevelt Ave Subway Station, take the E, M, F, R and 7 trains to reach your destination in Manhattan.

 Getting to Manhattan from Newark International Airport (EWR)